- Companies you have interviewed in the past

 Recruiters focused on your industry

 Many recruiters specialize in specific industries or job functions.
 Contact several recruiters to let them know that you are looking for a job.
-Also, give them candidate referrals for other open positions and they will have more incentive to help you in
+Also, give them candidate referrals for other open positions and they will have more incentive to help you in your job search.
+The nature of their work makes them an invaluable source of information and contacts.

 Business organizations in your field

 If you don’t already belong, join business organizations in your industry and field.
 Stay involved by joining committees, become a committee leader, or possibly get on the Board of Directors.
 You will meet relevant people while creating a brand for yourself showing your commitment to your industry.
-Additionally, these activities make great additions to
+Additionally, these activities make great additions to your resume.

 Volunteer work is both rewarding and can help you make new contacts that may lead to job opportunities.
 If you already work in the private sector, there may even be jobs available at these organizations.
 Non-profit groups value talent from any industry to help them with administration, management, marketing, sales, and consulting.
-Target organizations that support your passion or cause (and also add this to
+Target organizations that support your passion or cause (and also add this to your resume).

 A must read for anyone hoping to launch a nonprofit career!
 Nonprofits need talented, creative people with all types of skills and experiences.
 The Nonprofit Career Guide will help you find the best opportunity for you and your interests.